PVC Flooring

 • Simple installation

-Versus many other types of textured and colored flooring, you’ll find that our PVC flooring offers great value, too.
+Compared to many other types of textured and colored flooring, our PVC flooring offers great value.

 Where to Use PVC Flooring Tiles or Rolls

-Because of the versatility this flooring offers, you can use rolls and tiles in multiple locations.
+Because of the versatility this flooring offers, you can use matting rolls and tiles in multiple locations.

 • Home: Use tiles in a basement, playroom, garage, mudroom, or around a pool.